omnai-project/OmnAIView/CONTRIBUTION.md

 Before you begin, look through the issue tracker for the feature or fix you have in mind.

+## 2.1 Matching issue

-If you find a matching issue: join the conversation and help decide who will take ownership.
+Join the conversation and help decide who will take ownership.

-## 2. No match ? : Create an issue
+## 2.2 No matching issue

 Use our issue template to describe the change you propose.

-For bugs use the issue template.
+    >For bugs use the issue template.
-For features etc. use the other template.
+    >For features etc. use the other template.
-If you plan to implement it yourself, tick the “I’ll do it” box.
+    >If you plan to implement it yourself, tick the “I’ll do it” box.

 ## 3. Discussion about the issue